 American Media 4219-SD0090

 The course presents a panorama of American media: from print to electronic and the Internet.
-It looks at their historical development discussing such phenomena as penny press, yellow journalism, networks, syndication, interactivity, etc. which allows students to grasp the processes behind media creation and functioning and position them in a broader socio-cultural context.
-Presenting noteworthy, iconic TV and radio programs in the history of the media, it acquaints students with American media culture.
+It looks at their historical development discussing such phenomena as penny press, yellow journalism, networks, syndication, interactivity, etc. This approach will allow students to grasp the processes behind media creation and functioning and position them in a broader socio-cultural context.
+Presenting noteworthy, iconic TV and radio programs in the history of the media will acquaint students with American media culture.
 Moreover, the course attempts to look at the media as an institution of socio-cultural, economic and political life considering their relations to government agencies, market, interest groups, etc. The historic and institutional approach will be complemented with a discussion of the present media scene.
-We will try to trace the most popular media formats and titles and infer their role and influence on the audiences.
-The following bibliography will be supplemented by DVDs and movies on the media.
+We will try to trace the most popular media formats and titles and infer their role and impact on the audiences.

 Type of course